OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Loading Users fr the database with EF
-	*	Addig more information to the user view
+	*	Improving all links view with user information
 ]